apify/apify-docs/sources/platform/integrations/ai/pinecone.md

 ### How to setup Pinecone database and create an index

-1. Sign up or log in to your Pinecone account and click on "Create Index".
+1. Sign up or log in to your Pinecone account and click on **Create Index**.

 1. Specify the following details: index name, vector dimension, vector distance metric, deployment type (serverless or pod), and cloud provider.

-1. Once the index is created and ready, you can proceed with integrating Apify.

-1. For more details, refer to the [Pinecone documentation](https://docs.pinecone.io/).

    ![Pinecone index configuration](../images/pinecone-create-index.png)

+Once the index is created and ready, you can proceed with integrating Apify.

 ### Integration Methods